Methaqualone: Recreational use

-Chemical weapon – Project Coast
+Chemical weapon (Project Coast)

 Illegal efforts to weaponize methaqualone have occurred.
 During the 1980s, the apartheid regime in South Africa ordered the covert manufacture of a large amount of methaqualone at the front company Delta G Scientific Company, as part of a secret chemical weapons program known as Project Coast.
 Methaqualone was given the codename MosRefCat (Mossgas Refinery Catalyst).
 Details of this activity came to light during the 1998 hearings of the post-apartheid Truth and Reconciliation Commission.

 Sexual assault

 Actor Bill Cosby admitted in a 2015 civil deposition to giving methaqualone to women before allegedly sexually assaulting them.
 Film director Roman Polanski was convicted in 1977 of sexually assaulting a 13-year-old girl after giving her alcohol and methaqualone.

 Popular culture

+Methaqualone factors significantly in the plot of the 1978 Cheech & Chong film Up in Smoke when character Jade East gives Man a Quaalude.
+Later he performs onstage at the Roxy Theatre wearing a shirt featuring the image of a pill labeled "Rorer 714".

-Quaaludes are mentioned in the 1983 film Scarface, when Al Pacino's character Tony Montana says, "Another quaalude... she'll love me again."
+Quaaludes are mentioned in the 1983 film Scarface, when Al Pacino's character Tony Montana says, "Another Quaalude... she'll love me again."
 Small white pills referred to as "ludes" appear along with several other illicit drugs in the 1983 comedy-drama The Big Chill.
 Quaaludes are also referenced extensively in the 2013 film The Wolf of Wall Street.
 They are briefly mentioned in the movie Dinner in America as the reason behind the behavior of one of the characters.
-Almost Famous is another movie where the drug appears, as "Penny Lane", played by Kate Hudson, is shown to have taken quaaludes during a scene in which she is drugged.
+Almost Famous is another movie where the drug appears, as "Penny Lane", played by Kate Hudson, is shown to have taken Quaaludes during a scene in which she is drugged.